 A Service Level Agreement, or SLA, is your provider’s written promise of service quality.
 This document moves beyond the basics and defines specific standards for performance.
 Your provider’s SLA should outline key metrics like on-time performance rates, vehicle cleanliness protocols, and requirements for driver professionalism.
 Don’t be afraid to ask for specifics on how they track these metrics and what happens if they don’t meet them.
 A great provider will have a clear, detailed SLA ready for you to review, giving you confidence in their commitment to a 5-star experience.

-Cancellation and Rescheduling Policies
+Clarify the Cancellation and Rescheduling Policies

 Business needs can change quickly, so you need a shuttle provider who can adapt with you.
 Ask for a detailed explanation of their cancellation and rescheduling policies before you commit.
 What is the required notice period for making changes to the schedule without a penalty?
 What are the fees if you need to cancel a day of service on short notice?
 Understanding these terms upfront prevents future headaches and ensures you have the flexibility you need.
 A partner who provides a reliable and comfortable shuttle service respects your time and is prepared for the unexpected.

-Insurance Coverage and Liability
+Confirm Their Insurance Coverage and Liability

 This is a non-negotiable.
 Your shuttle provider must have adequate insurance to protect your company and your employees.
 Ask for a certificate of insurance that details their liability coverage limits.
 You’ll want to confirm that their policy meets your company’s risk management requirements and all state regulations.
 A professional transportation company will be transparent about their insurance coverage and understand its importance.
 This is a critical step in verifying their commitment to safety and reliability, so don’t skip it.

-Emergency Protocols and Backup Plans
+What Are Their Emergency and Backup Plans?

 Even with the best planning, things can go wrong.
 A vehicle might have a mechanical issue, or a major traffic incident could block a route.
 Ask potential providers what their emergency protocols and backup plans look like.
 Do they have replacement vehicles and drivers on standby?
 How will they communicate delays or route changes to you and your employees?
 A well-prepared provider will have a solid contingency plan to handle disruptions, ensuring your team’s commute remains as stress-free as possible no matter what happens on the road.

-How to Evaluate a Shuttle Service Proposal
+How to Properly Evaluate a Shuttle Service Proposal

 Once you have a few proposals in hand, it’s time to compare them.
 This step is about more than just finding the lowest number on the page.
 A great proposal gives you a clear picture of the service, the costs, and the company you’ll be working with.
 Look for transparency and a partner who understands your company’s unique needs.